ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

   </ontario-radio-buttons>
 ```

 Example of a radio button component with multiple options, a hint text for the entire fieldset, and a hint expander on the individual option.
-It also has the `is-required` property set to true.
+It also has the `is-required` property set to `true`.

 ```html
 	<ontario-radio-buttons legend="Do you have cats?" hint-text="This is the hint text" is-required options='[{